EricWardner/Lab1/README.md

 | 110  |  110  |  110  |
 | 111  |  101  |  101  |

 The outputs from the simulation matched up perfectly with the expected outputs from the truth table initially created.
+The testbench file was created the exact same way as in CE1.